ABHISHEKVISHWAKARMA80/Chemicals-Segregation-using-sklearn-based-classifier/README.md

 # Logistic Regression

 Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable, although many more complex extensions exist.
 In regression analysis, logistic regression (or logit regression) is estimating the parameters of a logistic model (a form of binary regression).

+- uses a logistic function to model a binary dependent variable (yes/no, 1/0, pos/nev, true/false).

+- Logistic Regression is used to predict the categorical dependent variable.

+- use to solve the classification problem.

+- it is unbiased, with lower variances.

+- The term “Logistic” is taken from the Logit function that is used in this method of classification. log[y/(1-y)] = C + B1X1 + B2X2 + ...